Home Blog List General List Snippets List Blog Downloads General Downloads

 * Omission phrases "over (and) over again".
 The second "over" is reversed to make a convenient join in this phrase.

-* The short form "any" has no vowel signs, but the dot is helpful here to ensure it does not read as "in"
+* "any" This short form has no vowel signs, but it is helpful here to insert the dot so it is not misread as "in places"

-* "this will " Downward L to join the phrase
+* "this will " Downward L to join the phrase, similarly "this letter"

 Olympic Vocabulary (28 July 2012)

 This blog post is an excuse to stuff the page full of Olympic and sporting vocabulary so that the more dedicated shorthanders can enjoy the spectacle without neglecting their shorthand practice.
 It is not a literary piece and please think of it as an effort to shoehorn a goodly quantity of appropriate sporting reporter's terminology into a small space.

 You will not want to take your eyes off the action of your favourite* sports events, and I can assure you that you will gain great benefit by writing shorthand “blind” with your eyes firmly on the television screen and not looking at your pad at all.
 In this way you can practise recalling outlines without your brain having the opportunity to view and pass judgement on what you have already written.
 Although the page will be a totally unreadable mass* of overwritten scribble, you are likely to find that you can actually keep up with the fast speakers much better.
 I have tried this regularly and it works a treat.
 The thicks and thins do not need to be readable for this exercise so a pencil or gel pen may avoid inky hands.
 You need to actually write the outlines, so that you don’t fool yourself that you have produced something for everything when you haven’t.
 It is helpful to keep a finger of the non-writing hand in the margin so you know where the line begins without looking.

 * "favourite" Reversed Vr, compare with "favoured" which has normal Vr

 * "mass" Insert the vowel, as "mess" would also make sense